JooHyunPark-JP/JooHyunPark-jp/README.md

 ### Hello, I'm Joo Hyun Park! 👋

-✨I am an Android developer who loves mobile development as much as I love <b>hot chocolate</b>.
+🌱 Hi there!
+I'm an Android developer who loves crafting intuitive and efficient mobile applications—almost as much as I love a cup of hot chocolate! ☕

-🌱I mainly focus on native mobile development using Kotlin.
+🌱 I specialize in native mobile development with Kotlin, and I'm always excited to explore new ways to solve complex problems.

-🌱My goal is to learn a cross-platform language for mobile development in the future, such as Flutter.
+🌱 I'm also eager to expand my skills in cross-platform development, with frameworks like Flutter on my radar for the near future.

-🌱Everyday learning is my favorite thing!
+🌱 Everyday learning is my favorite part of being a developer.
+Let’s keep building and growing together! 🚀

 </br>